7 Best Tips for How to Teach Phonograms with Complete Phonogram List

 How many phonograms are there?

-75 ish.
+75 phonograms to begin with.
 There are 26 single-letter phonograms & 50+ multi letter phonograms that are widely recognized in the English language.
 Then there are many more advanced phonograms as well, but you can save those for when your child is an advanced speller.
 The first 75 will take you through an 8th grade spelling level.

 These phonograms are based on the research methods of Dr. Samuel Orton, Denise Eide, & Ronalda Spalding.
 Many popular homeschool phonogram based programs are connected in some way to one or more of those people.